Dutch-Russian Cooperation Expands Russian Archive Directory

 Currently coverage is only in English, but funding and staff assistance are being sought to add Russian-language data, updating the 1997 Russian directory Arkhivy Rossii.

-The Internet infrastructure for ABB with its unique CMS database was developed and continues to be maintained by the International Institute of Social History (IISH), in Amsterdam.
-ABB substantive CMS data on archives and their reference bibliography is being regularly updated at RANEPA by Natalia Maslova, with data from Rosarkhiv (Federal Archival Service of Russia) and other sources and bibliographic assistance from the State Public Historical Library (GPIB).
-Websites are now maintained by both IISH and RANEPA.
+The Internet infrastructure for ABB with its unique CMS database was developed and maintained by the International Institute of Social History (IISH), in Amsterdam.
+ABB substantive CMS data on archives and their reference bibliography is being regularly updated, with data from Rosarkhiv (Federal Archival Service of Russia) and other sources and bibliographic assistance.

 We regret that staff limitation makes it impossible to answer reference inquiries.
 (See more advice below)

-Russian translation of selected ABB coverage of federal and local state archives in the 2000 ABB English edition (with many updates) is currently presented on the official Rosarkhiv Russian-language "Arkhivy Rossii" portal: http://www.rusarchives.ru .
+Russian-language coverage of federal and regional state archives is currently presented on the official Rosarkhiv Russian-language “Arkhivy Rossii” portal: http://www.rusarchives.ru.
 Researchers are advised to compare the data provided at that Russian site, which also includes recent news about Russian archival developments and publications.

 Eventually we also hope to add expanded bibliographic coverage of General Archival Reference Literature, updating Part A in the published directories, when funding and staff permit.

 Printed DirectoriesMost of the archives listed in Parts B through H are described in the ABB printed directory, Archives of Russia: A Directory and Bibliography Guide to Holdings in Moscow and St Petersburg (Armonk, NY: M.E.
 Sharpe, 2000).
 The English edition is considerably expanded from the Russian-language edition, Arkhivy Rossii (Moscow, 1997).
-However, the present internet versions of Parts B through H have been considerably updated from the printed edition, to the extent possible with expanded bibliography of reference literature.
+However, the present internet versions of Parts B through H have been considerably updated from the printed edition through mid-2019, and to the extent possible, with expanded bibliography of reference literature.

 Reference BibliographyMany of the archives here described are covered in more detail in general archival guides and in many cases their own Internet websites (most only in Russian).
 Many component holdings have been listed or described in more detail in specialized reference publications, many of which are listed in the bibliographies for reference literature under each repository.

-Many more general publications predating 1999 are listed in Part A (General Bibliography) of the published English edition of Archives in Russia (2000).
-Updated coverage of general reference archival literature in the ABB database for Part A is in preparation, and eventual release on the Internet site is planned.
+Many more general publications predating 1999 are listed the General Bibliography section (Part A) of the published English edition of Archives in Russia (2000).
 A selection of literature and more recent publications for several sections of Part A (last updated 2008) now appear in the PDF file Reference Bibliography.
-Among specialized sections are those covering general directories (including those for regional archives), directories of libraries and museums, sources related to the Second World War, personal fonds (i.e. fonds of personal papers), and genealogy and family history.

 Databases and Microform Finding AidsGuides to Russian Archives